about International Waste Platform

 On 20 September 2022 we hosted a session at the 7th International Marine Debris Conference.
 Link to presentations: The vital role of environmental education to end plastic pollution – lessons learned and potential solutions.

 IWP network partners have country-specific insights and follow a multi-sector stakeholder approach within their respective countries & regions

 Keywords : Common agenda; mutually reinforcing activities; continuous communication; inclusivity.

-Country / regional networks and national marine debris networks make a difference in societal behaviour change and environmental politics by providing input and promoting action which aims at finding solutions to ocean plastic pollution.
-Country and regional networks are essential to reach the prevention and reduction of marine pollution of all kinds and foster the establishment of national and international partnerships in a multi-stakeholder approach.
+Representatives committed themselves to align objectives, to support the implementation of strategies of Ocean Action and Climate Action, as well as to share ideas, best practices, concepts, programs, knowledge and opportunities; including the reduction of plastic debris at the source, before it enters rivers and the coastal environment.
+Country and regional networks and national marine debris networks make a difference in societal behaviour change and environmental policies by providing input and promoting action which aims at finding solutions to reduce (ocean) plastic pollution.
+Country and regional networks are instrumental to reach the prevention and reduction of marine pollution, facilitate and foster the establishment of national and international partnerships in a multi-stakeholder approach.

-Scope of work
+our scope of work

-Commitment to United Nations
+our commitment to United Nations